[Discontinued] Monitor basic cluster resources with Cloud Monitor

 4. Click Create Alert Rule.

-5. In the Create Alert Rule panel, configure the following parameters:
+5. In the Create Alert Rule panel, configure these parameters:

 Parameter Description

-Resource Range The scope to which the alert rule applies.
-Valid values: Cluster, Node, or Container Group (pod).
-For Container Group (pod), select the namespace and then choose a workload type (Deployment, StatefulSet, DaemonSet, Job, or CronJob) and one or more pods.
+Resource Range The alert scope.
+Valid values: Cluster, Node, Container Group (pod).
+For Container Group (pod), select a namespace, workload type (Deployment, StatefulSet, DaemonSet, Job, or CronJob), and pods.

-Rule Description The condition that triggers the alert.
+Rule Description The trigger condition.
 Set the metric, threshold, and alert level.
-For available pod metrics, see ACK (new version).
+See ACK (new version) for pod metrics.

 Effective Period The time window during which the alert rule is active.
-Cloud Monitor only monitors the resource within this period.
+Monitoring runs only within this period.

-Alert Callback An Internet-accessible URL to which Cloud Monitor sends HTTP POST requests when an alert fires.
-Only the HTTP protocol is supported.
+Alert Callback An Internet-accessible URL that receives HTTP POST requests when an alert fires.
+Only HTTP is supported.
 See Use the alert callback feature to send notifications about threshold-triggered alerts.

-Alert Contact Group The contact groups that receive alert notifications.
-Each group can contain one or more alert contacts.
+Alert Contact Group The contact groups that receive notifications.
 See Create an alert contact or alert contact group.

 6. Click OK.
-The new rule appears in the Alert Rules section.
-To manage existing rules, see Manage alert rules.
+The rule appears in the Alert Rules section.
+See Manage alert rules.

 Verify